Ensono/amido.github.io/docs/getting_started_dev.md

 See the README for more information on generating the templates from the CLI: [packages/scaffolding-cli/README.md](https://github.com/amido/stacks-webapp-template/blob/master/packages/scaffolding-cli/README.md)

-Once built, when starting the server and webapp, Aa browser window should open up and automatically navigate you to the local instance, but if not the default URLS is `http://localhost:3000`.
+Once built, when starting the server and webapp, a browser window should open up and automatically navigate you to the local instance, but if not the default URLS is `http://localhost:3000`.